reilivia/reilivia.github.io/_posts/2022-09-22-assignment-2-documentation.markdown

 The rectangles are black, the same colour as the background.
 You can only see it through the mouse trail, the mouse ripple and circle mirror.

 # Circle Mirror
-In the middle of the canvas, there is a dark grey circl.
+In the middle of the canvas, there is a dark grey circle.
 You can see the recursive rectangles on this circle more clearly if you hover over the mirror.
 The idea is to make the circle act as a window or mirror.
 You can peek on the recursive rectangle movement.

 # Sound Effect